JasminDreasond/Tiny-Essentials/docs/basics/text.md

 1. 🧱 **Non-browser environment (e.g., Node.js):**

    ```
-   [enableAiMarker] Environment does not support the DOM.
+   [AiMarkerShortcut] Environment does not support the DOM.
 This function must be run in a browser.
    ```

 2. 🕓 **DOM not fully loaded at the time of shortcut:**

    ```
-   [enableAiMarker] <body> element not found.
+   [AiMarkerShortcut] <body> element not found.
 Cannot toggle class.
 Ensure the DOM is fully loaded when using the shortcut.
    ```

 ---